-The church was built in the second half of the fourteenth century on the site of an earlier timber temple.
-First, around 1366, a chncel with a sacristy and vestibule was erected, and the nave with the tower was added at the end of the fourteenth century.
-The medieval construction process was completed by the establishment of vaults at the turn of the 14th and 15th centuries and the erection of the gables, with the eastern gable rebuilt in the second half of the 15th century.
+The building of the church of the St. Matthew began around the mid-fourteenth century, probably on the site of an earlier timber church.
+First, a chancel with a sacristy and vestibule was erected, and the nave with a tower was added at the end of the 14th century.
+The nave in terms of workmanship would indicate that it was completed in a hurry or with less resources, or by a less skilled construction workshop.
+The medieval construction process was completed with the establishment of vaults at the turn of the 14th and 15th centuries and the erection of the gables (the eastern gable was rebuilt in the second half of the 15th century).

 Dzieje Świecia nad Wisłą i jego regionu, red.
 K.Jasiński, t.
 2, Warszawa 1980.

-Grzyb A., Strzeliński K., Najstarsze kościoły Kociewia, Starogard Gdański, 2008.
+Grzyb A., Strzeliński K., Najstarsze kościoły Kociewia, Starogard Gdański 2008.